roumail/roumail.github.io/content/post/series-decoding-rohail/2023-10-26-why-is-it-important-to-find-what-drives-you/index.md

 ---
-title: "Unearthing Your True North"
+title: "Part II: Unearthing Your True North"
 summary:
   "In this thought-provoking sequel to 'Decoding Rohail,' I explore the transformative power of identifying core values, making conscious choices, and